Exclusive with Pittsburgh’s own Emmy Award-Winning Comedian, Writer and Producer Ed Driscoll

 As a writer and comedian, is there one you prefer more?

 I was a comic first but I enjoy it all.
-I like this form more than cometary now – the storytelling more than straight stand-up.
+I like this form more than commentary now – the storytelling more than straight stand-up.
 I’ve done clubs for years and my tolerance for baby-sitting drunks at clubs has gone down now though.
 I like working in theaters more now – there’s less drunks and the ones that are there are high-class drunks!

 I do enjoy it all – writing books and being on stage.
 I like the fact the books are out there forever.
 But I also like it when I write jokes – when Dennis Miller nailed the jokes I wrote for him I enjoyed that.
 I like all the creative aspects.

 I still have friends who that like to go on stage in front of 20 people for an hour.
 It’s just not for me.
-I don’t out it down at all though – heck Jay Leno did it for years.
+I don’t put it down at all though – heck Jay Leno did it for years.
 It’s just interesting to see the different outlets.

 And now, there’s such disarray in Hollywood – you don’t know what’s going to happen.
 I’m not anxious to throw myself into all of that right now.